Adventure of a Lifetime: Top 10 things to do in Yellowstone National Park

 5. Mammoth Hot Springs

 Mammoth Hot Springs, located in the park’s northern region, is famous for its terraced hot springs and boiling geysers.
 Consider hiking to additional geysers and hot springs in the area, such as the Norris Geyser Basin and the Upper Geyser Basin, and explore the different terraces and hot springs pools, each with its own unique traits.
+Experience the colorful and otherworldly landscapes created by mineral deposits and bacteria at Mammoth Hot Springs.
+This constantly changing area offers stunning views and a chance to see the geothermal activity up close.

 6. Lamar Valley